Joe Caroff

-Joe Caroff (born August 18, 1921) is an American graphic designer, best known for his design of film posters and corporate logos.
+Joseph Caroff (August 18, 1921 – August 17, 2025) was an American graphic designer known for film posters and corporate logos.
+He created the 007 pistol logo for the James Bond movie franchise and the poster design for the movie West Side Story.
+Caroff and the design agency he ran under his name were involved with over 300 other films, as well as product branding and company logos.

-Life
+Background

-Joseph Caroff was born in Linden, New Jersey, to Jewish immigrant parents from Babruysk.
+Caroff was born on August 18, 1921, in Roselle, New Jersey, to Jewish immigrant parents from Babruysk (present-day Belarus).
+His father, Julius Caroff, was a painter, while his mother, Fanny Caroff (née Sack) was a housewife.
 After graduating from high school, Caroff studied at the Pratt Institute in Brooklyn until 1942.
 While still a student, he worked as an assistant in the Manhattan studio of French poster designer Jean Carlu.
-Shortly after finishing his studies, Caroff was drafted for service in the U.S. Army and stationed in Molesworth, Great Britain.
+Shortly after finishing his studies, Caroff was drafted for service in the U.S. Army and stationed in Molesworth, Cambridgeshire, England, where he designed airborne leaflet propaganda as part of the United States Office of War Information.

 After returning to New York from active duty, Caroff was employed at Alan Berni Associates, then worked freelance for publishing, packaging, and film production projects.
 In 1965, he founded the agency J. Caroff Associates, Inc. In 1986, he partnered with Lon Kirschner to form the agency Kirschner Caroff.
 In 2006, at the age of 85, Caroff ended his graphic design career and dedicated himself to paintings and drawings which were presented at art exhibitions.
-Joe Caroff and his wife Phyllis live in New York City, where they sponsor the Phyllis and Joseph Caroff Foundation for Health and Mental Health funding need based scholarships for students attending Hunter College School of Social Work.
+Joe Caroff and his wife Phyllis lived in New York City, where they sponsored the Phyllis and Joseph Caroff Foundation for Health and Mental Health funding need based scholarships for students attending Hunter College School of Social Work.